Dorje Chang Institute is affiliated with FPMT.

 - The FPMT organization was founded in 1975 by Lama Thubten Yeshe (1935-84) and Lama Thubten Zopa Rinpoche, both Tibetan Buddhist monks (pictured here).

 - Tibetan Buddhist

-- Based on the tradition of Lama Tsongkhapa of Tibet as taught to us by our founder Lama Yeshe and spiritual director Lama Zopa Rinpoche
+- Based on the tradition of Lama Tsongkhapa of Tibet as taught to us by our founders Lama Thubten Yeshe and Lama Zopa Rinpoche.

 What is the purpose of the FPMT?

-- Provide integrated education through which people’s minds and hearts can be transformed into their highest potential for the benefit of others, inspired by an attitude of universal responsibility
+- The FPMT provides integrated education through which people’s minds and hearts can be transformed into their highest potential for the benefit of others, inspired by an attitude of universal responsibility and service.

-- Create harmonious environments and help all beings develop their full potential of infinite wisdom and compassion
+- The FPMT is committed to creating harmonious environments and helping all beings develop their full potential of infinite wisdom and compassion.

 Inspiration and Guide of the FPMT

 His Holiness the 14th Dalai Lama Tenzin Gyatso is the head of state and spiritual leader of the Tibetan people.
 His Holiness has won the Nobel Peace Prize and continues to inspire the world with His total embodiment of loving-kindness and compassion towards all living beings (without exception).